sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 ## The Tweet Schema

-In `models/tweet.js` we will need to import the connection to the db before we can create a schema.
+In `models/tweet.js` we will need to do the following:

+- import the connection
+- create create a schema.

+Let's connect to the db.
 ```js
 const mongoose = require('../db/connection');
 ```